Nanzhao: Siege of Chengdu

+The battle for Chengdu was brutal and protracted.
+Nanzhao soldiers repeatedly assaulted the city with ladder, battering rams.
+Tang defenders used hooks to immobilise the attackers and set the siege equipment on fire with oil.
+Lu Dan's hand-picked commandos killed and wounded about 2,000 Nanzhao soldiers.
+After the frontal assault failed, Nanzhao troops improvised siege equipment from nearby houses and created a "bamboo tank" on logs, hiding inside to dig a tunnel under the walls.
+Tang soldiers responded by throwing jars with human waste making the cage too foul smelling to stay inside or jars with molten iron to burn up the cage.

+The battle lasted for over a month, before the Tang envoy attempted to make peace with Shilong.
+Lu Dan ceased new operations, and Shilong responded positively.
+However, Tang soldiers mistakenly thought reinforcements had arrived and opened the city gate to greet them.
+Instead, they found the Nanzhao troops who thought it was a surprise attack, and fighting resumed.
+This confusion broke off the planned peace visits, with the Tang believing that Nanzhao was deceitful and Nanzhao believing Tang was not sincere.
+Eventually on the second month of the siege, Tang Jiannan East Circuit military governor Yan Qingfu arrived with actual reinforcements.
+Despite Shilong's attempts to divert forces to intercept them, the Nanzhao soldiers were crushed by the Tang forces, with five thousand casualties and the rest fleeing into the mountains.
+Shilong attempted to make peace, but with a clear disadvantage, he was unable to capture the city before the Tang forces converged on Chengdu.
+Shilong then aborted his campaign.

 Nanzhao invaded again in the winter of 873-874 and reached within 70 km of Chengdu, seizing Qiongzhou and raiding Qianzhong prefecture (modern Pengshui) before retreating.
 They attacked again soon after and looted the suburbs of Chengdu for three days but failed to breach its gates and retreated.

 Your ancestor once served the Tibetans as a slave.
 The Tibetans should be your foes.
 Instead you have turned yourself into a Tibetan subject.
 How could you not even differentiate kindness from enmity?
 As for the hall of the former Lord of Shu, it is a treasure from the previous dynasty, not a place suitable for occupancy by you remote barbarians.
 [Your aggression] has angered the deities as well as the common people.
 Your days are numbered!